css-143-test/CSS143_YoungHumanV2/README.md

 # CSS143_YoungHumanV2

-Repository contains starter code for your assignment.
+This repository contains starter code for your assignment.

 Download them and edit them in your IDE according to assignment directions.
 If you've already started your assignment, just upload your code.